fkling/jsbasics/slides/02-datatypes/05-objects.md

 ---
 title: Objects
 ---
-Everything else besides primitive data type values is an **object**.
+Everything else besides primitive data type values is an *object*.

-Objects are **key-value** stores, like hash tables.
-But unlike hash tables, only strings can be used as keys.
+Objects are *key-value* stores, more specifically *stringkey-value* stores.
 The "keys" of an object are called *properties*.

-The syntax to create a plain object is `{key: value, ...}`.
+The syntax to create a plain object is `{key: value, ...}`, which is called an object literal.
 For example:

 ```javascript
 var obj = {